xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 ChromeLoader could be hardcoded into the binary (CS_installer.exe / Setup.exe) or via standard tasks

-> Please be aware that ChromeLoader is now circulating with a different task name `ChromeTask`
+> Please be aware that ChromeLoader is now circulating with different task names `ChromeTask` and `ChromeConf`

 ![alt text](https://github.com/xephora/Threat-Remediation-Scripts/blob/main/Threat-Track/CS_INSTALLER/images/1.PNG)